SystemRage/py-kms/docs/Documentation.md

 # Documentation
-What follows are some detailed explanations how some parts work.
+What follows are some detailed explanations how the KMS infrastructure works.

 ## Understanding Key Management Service
 KMS activates Microsoft products on a local network, eliminating the need for individual computers to connect to Microsoft.
 To do this, KMS uses a client–server topology.
 A KMS client locates a KMS server by using DNS or a static